AlexJReid/blog/content/posts/monoblok/index.md

 None of these subscribers know or care about OBD2; they're plain subscribers to a clean, meaningful stream.
 You can add or remove them without touching the car, the Pi or the patchbay rules.

-## Benchmarks
+## Implementation notes

+A single-threaded event loop provided by the excellent [libxev](https://github.com/mitchellh/libxev), so you get kqueue, io_uring, epoll or IOCP depending on where you run it.
+No threads, no locks, zero-copy fan-out.
+It speaks enough of the NATS wire protocol that an off-the-shelf NATS client can connect.
+This is rather convenient because it means you can drop it in alongside existing tooling without writing a client library first, or simple replace NATS as an experiment.

-Because monoblok speaks enough of the NATS wire protocol, it was nice to benchmark it using the existing `nats bench` commands.
+It was also helpful to benchmark monoblok using the existing `nats bench` commands.

 Obvious caveat: `nats-server` is a mature Go codebase with a decade of production history behind it, and I ran these with an empty patchbay so they measure raw broker work only.